 How do you make one of the world’s most popular cocktails even better?
 You guessed it, just add a dash of French gold.
-The Cognac Margarita may seem strange at first, but aged tequila and Cognac share many of the same flavors of vanilla, caramel, and oak.
-Add to that sweetness of orange liqueur and lime’s zesty vibrance, and you’ve got a cocktail that rings every flavor sensation.
+The Cognac Margarita may seem strange at first, but aged tequila and Cognac share many of the same flavours of vanilla, caramel, and oak.
+Add to that sweetness of orange liqueur and lime’s zesty vibrance, and you’ve got a cocktail that rings every flavour sensation.

 8. Cognac Strawberry Iced Tea

 From smoky bars with paintings of long-gone heroes to a bright summer brunch table, Cognac can do it all.
 If you don’t believe us, mix yourself up a batch of Cognac Strawberry Iced Tea.
 Not only is it bright and refreshing, but it’s also layered and surprisingly complex.
 Use unsweetened tea to adjust the sweetness to your taste, and don’t forget a squeeze of lemon for balance!

 If you’re looking for the best Cognac cocktail to satisfy a sweet tooth, then say hello to Milk Punch.
 It’s a creamy mix of Cognac, milk, simple syrup, and vanilla extract.
 Top it with a grating of nutmeg for old-school flavour, and you’ve got a charming 18th-century cocktail.
 If you’re feeling super indulgent, replace the milk with heavy cream.
 All that’s left to do is find a comfortable leather chair to sit on and sip the night away.